Hey there! My name is Stephanie Uhranowsky.

-I will keep buying books even though my shelves are overflowing and bowing from the weight of the books I haven’t yet read.
+I will keep buying books even though my shelves are bowing from the weight of the ones I haven’t yet read.

 I am more afraid of living an unfulfilled life than I am of dying.

 I want to publish a book someday.

 When I get super excited about something, my voice gets really loud and I talk with my hands.
 (No, I am not yelling.
 Yes, I have to remind people of this).

 I have a tendency to attach songs to people, places, and memories.